Published in Non-Clinical

 If a patient is under the care of another provider who is performing special testing regularly, can you still bill and code if you perform special testing in your office?

-Yes, unless the patient’s insurance does not allow; for example, if it is an HMO that controls who patients can see.
+Yes, unless the patient’s insurance does not allow; for example, if it is an HMO that controls who patients can see for their health care.

 I would not bill medically if the premise for the test was a screening test.
-Instead the next time the test is ordered it can be billed medically.
+Instead, the next time the test is ordered, it can be billed medically.
+Since most screening tests are done prior to the doctor seeing the patient, even if significant pathology is found, they may not be billed to medical insurance.

 How do you bill appropriately for cataract surgery co-management?

-Date of surgery must be used as service date, modifiers 55, RT or LT for first eye and add 79 for second eye if it is in Global period of first eye or surgery is performed within 90 days of first eye.
+The date of surgery must be used as the service date, modifiers 55, RT, or LT for first eye, and add 79 for the second eye if follow-ups for the second eye are done within the global period of the first eye, or if surgery is performed within 90 days of the first eye.

 How do you bill appropriately for punctal plugs?

-68761 CPT E1 or corresponding Modifier with placement and 51 on the second plug or third and fourth if you choose to do all 4 on the same day.
-If you do two and two you must wait 10 days in between procedures, as there is a 10 day global period.
+68761 CPT E1 or corresponding modifier with placement and 51 on the second plug or third and fourth if you choose to do all four on the same day.
+If you do two and two, you must wait 10 days in between procedures, as there is a 10-day global period.

 Can you use a 92 code in medical management more than once a year?
-Is there an advantage to using these this code vs 99 codes?
+Is there an advantage to using this code vs. 99 codes?

 Most carriers do not pay an additional fee for after hours service CPT code 99050.
 Medicare considers it a bundled service for office visits.